-Generation Y are today’s 22 – 36 year olds, and make up 22% of the Australian population (5.22 million).
-They also make up the largest cohort in the workforce (34%).
+Generation Y make up a fifth of the Australian population and are the largest cohort in the workforce.
 Gen Y’s are comprised of today’s parents, senior leaders, influencers, and increasingly wealth accumulators.
 With 1 in 3 being university educated (compared to 1 in 5 Baby Boomers), they have grown up in shifting times and are digital in nature, global in outlook and are living in accelerated demographic times.

 There has been a stereotype of Generation Y being demanding in the workplace, not being prepared to put in the hard yards at the bottom of the rung, of not holding loyalty towards employers – to what extent do you think any of those stereotypes ring true?